-Embedding Web Content - Digital Inspiration
+Embedding Web Content

 6: Embed an Interactive iPod In Your Webpages That Also Plays Music - A new service that lets you share music on your webpages and blogs using the very familiar interface of the iPod.

-7: Embed YouTube Flash Videos in Facebook with HTML Box - Facebook recently added the fb:google-analytics for Facebook app developers to track usage via Google Analytics.
+7: Embed YouTube Flash Videos in Facebook with HTML Box - Facebook recently added the fbfor Facebook app developers to track usage via Google Analytics.

 8: How to Embed Youtube Videos in HTML Webpages Using GoLive or Dreamweaver